Dollar gains on euro, yen while pound rebounds

-The U.S. dollar index rose 0.48% in New York morning trading to 91.507, its highest level in two months and up 1.7% for the year.
+The U.S. dollar index rose 0.5% in New York afternoon trading to 91.509, up 1.7% for the year and its highest level in two months.

-After the dollar index lost 7% last year, its gains since December have come on short covering and a view that U.S. economy’s recovery from the pandemic will be relatively stronger than other countries.
+After the dollar index lost 7% last year, its gains since December have come on short covering and a view that the U.S. economy’s recovery from the COVID-19 pandemic will be stronger than in other countries.

 “There’s a fundamental shift here in the short term where we are seeing the U.S. economic outlook really overpowering what we are seeing in the euro zone,” said Ed Moya, senior market analyst at OANDA.